GM strike pushed US factory output down 0.5% in September

 The Federal Reserve said Tuesday that manufacturing production has fallen 0.9% over the past 12 months, a reflection of the disruptions and uncertainties caused by the U.S.-China trade war.
 The figures showed some stability, however, as factory output increased during the recently ended third quarter after having declined for the first six months of the year.

-The G.M. strike led to a 4.2% decline last month in the making of autos.
+The G.M. strike, which began on Sept.
+16, led to a 4.2% decline last month in the making of autos.
 The automaker reached a tentative 4-year deal this week with workers who took to the picket lines for a month, so automaking could rebound in November.
 Excluding autos, factory output slipped a more modest 0.1% in September.

 Total industrial production, which includes mining and utilities as well as manufacturing, slipped 0.4% in September.